Michael-S-Phillips/SCAT/README.md

 git clone git@github.com:Michael-S-Phillips/SCAT.git
 conda env create -f environment.yml
 ```

-To use the `SpectralCubeAnalysisTool` class, you can follow these steps:

-1. Load hyperspectral data and a band parameter image using the provided menu options.
-2. Adjust the display settings, such as band selection and stretch.
-3. Use the buttons in the interface to draw polygons, clear polygons, and analyze data.
-4. Access histograms for both the left and right frames.

 ## Dependencies

 - The code relies on the `matplotlib`, `tkinter`, and `numpy` libraries for graphical and numerical operations.
 Other libraries are listed in the environment.yaml file.